-The General Data Protection Regulation (GDPR) fundamentally changed attitudes and approaches to privacy management.
-The regulation defines principles, rights for individuals and obligations of data processors.
-Non-compliance risks fines of up to €20 million or 4% of global revenues, whichever is greater.
+The Privitar Data Privacy Platform™ supports regulatory compliance and data governance while enabling you to collect and manage sensitive data to gain valuable insights.
+The General Data Protection Regulation (GDPR) has fundamentally changed the attitudes and approaches organizations must take regarding data privacy and data governance.
+The GDPR, which defines the principles, rights for individuals and obligations of data processors, poses new non-compliance risks for companies worldwide.
+Non-compliance risks include fines of up to €20 million or 4% of global revenues, whichever is greater.

 Under the General Data Protection Regulation (GDPR), organizations must not process more data than necessary for a specific purpose.
 Using Privitar Privacy Policies and Protected Data Domains,™ Data Controllers can provision just the data required for each use case.

-Right To Be ForgottenRights for data subjects under GDPR include the right to be forgotten.
+Rights for data subjects under GDPR include the right to be forgotten.
 Privitar enables organizations to sever the link between an individual and their data, which can be used to meet this requirement while allowing the data to be retained for analytics.

 Again mandates pseudonymization.